digitalyacht/NavLink-Blue/DEVELOPERS_NOTES.md

 - **Connectable** : YES

 ### Switching Between Bluetooth and Wi-Fi
-Our gateway can be switched to a Wi-Fi mode like a lot of our product.
+By default NAVLink Blue operates in Bluetooth mode, but it can be easily switched to operate in Wi-Fi mode.
 This Wifi mode can be used to perform software updates, debug the NMEA network and configure filters.
 1. **Switch Mode**: Hold the reset button for 5 seconds.
 LEDs will light up in sequence to indicate the switch.
 2. **Wi-Fi Mode Details**:
    - Network: `SSID: NAVLinkBlue-XXXX`